theriftlab/immanuel-python/README.md

 ## Documentation

-Full documentation is available [here](https://github.com/theriftlab/immanuel-python/tree/v1.0.12/docs/0-contents.md), or follow the Quick Start below to see how to generate a simple natal chart.
+Full documentation is available [here](https://github.com/theriftlab/immanuel-python/tree/v1.0.12/docs/0-contents.md), or follow the Quick Start below to see how to quickly generate a natal chart.

 ## Quick Start

-You can get started with a natal chart data in minutes.
+You can get started with full natal chart data in minutes.
 Simply install Immanuel:

 ```bash
 pip install immanuel
 ```

-Once you've imported Immanuel's chart classes you will need to construct a chart subject from a date & coordinates, then pass it to the Natal class.
-The date can be an ISO-formatted string, or a Python datetime instance.
-Coordinates can be strings formatted as in the example, or decimals.
+Once you've imported Immanuel's chart classes into your application, you will need to hand them a person or event.
+This is made easy with the Subject class, which takes a date and geographical coordinates.
+The date can be an ISO-formatted string or a Python datetime instance, and coordinates can be strings or decimals.

 ```python
 from immanuel import charts